uio-bmi/immuneML/docs/source/galaxy/galaxy_simulate_signals.rst

 If you instead want to simulate a synthetic dataset from scratch, start by :ref:`simulating an AIRR dataset in Galaxy <How to simulate an AIRR dataset in Galaxy>`.

+An example Galaxy history showing how to use this tool `can be found here <https://galaxy.immuneml.uio.no/u/immuneml/h/simulate-signals>`_.

 Creating the YAML specification
 ---------------------------------------------